simonstead/okrs/before-okrs.md

 ### eStore

-eStore - HTML5 Ad Banners, SEO and analytics, as well as generally pitching in with episerver. (terms and conds)
+eStore - HTML5 Ad Banners, SEO and analytics, as well as generally pitching in with episerver. (terms and conds).

 When Co-op electrical was going live they needed people pitching in; I wrote HTML5 ad banners for doubleclick for them; I advised and helped search engine optimization, as well as the google analytics traffic we were recieving.

-I helped to CPU profile the website on various mobile devices to understand
+I helped to performance profile the website on various mobile devices to understand how/where users were dropping off the site.

 ### Service Maturity Standards
 The delivery community needed a website for their Service Manual (what it means to be alpha, beta or live) on a very tight deadline ready for a show & tell.

 I was asked to help and happily obliged, and succe

-### Memebership join us campaign
+### Membership join us campaign
+Ciaran and I paired dev/design to make 6 different pages for the memebership 'join us' campaign, on short notice, to use for A/B testing.

 ---

 ### Content Design

-My content desgin skills have improved too.
+My content design skills have improved too.

 I've written week notes often, blog posts, report documents for leading the way discovery.